mangafas/siball-analysis-archive/README.md

 SA will hopefully be available as a text-based application, a GUI *(Graphical User Interface)* application but also on iOS and Android

 ### Text Based Application
-It's a work in progress having released one official release, 0.3.1. .
-Official Releases will be on github on a every minor change *(major.MINOR.patch)*.
-Currently we are on 0.3.3.
-The next version will be 0.4.1 adding the function to save each game's stat in a seperate text file.
+It's a work in progress having released two official releases 0.3.1 and 0.4.1(Current).
+Official Releases will be on github on a every minor change and last patch (major.__minor__._patch_).
+Currently we are on 0.4.2.
+The next version will be 0.4.3 commenting the whole project.
 Designed and Engineered with **Python**

 ### GUI Application
 Haven't started yet but plans ahead for using it with Java.